 Jean Christianson is the training coordinator for the Department of Social Work.
 Her clinical work is in the neurorehabilitation program.
+She is also an adjunct clinical associate professor at the University of Maryland School of Social Work.

 Jean Christianson graduated from Pennsylvania State University in 1971, with a bachelor's of arts in social welfare.
 She received her master's degree in social work from the University of Maryland School of Social Work in 1973.
 Following a maternal and child health-sponsored master's level field placement at Kennedy Krieger Institute, she worked as a clinical social worker in the institute's inpatient program.